zzzBARAKUDAzzz/rsschool-cv/cv.md

 [JSC “Beltps”](https://beltps.com/ru/)</br>

 **Additional information:**
-I am engaged in self-study of the salesforce platform and programming in Apex, JavaScript.
-Also, I am studying the basics of SQL
+>I am engaged in self-study of the salesforce platform and programming in Apex, JavaScript.
+Also, I am studying the basics of SQL</br>
 Performed various tasks according to descriptions found on the Internet.
-Among them:
+Among them:</br>
 - Aura component which containing a table that displays all available accounts and with row action (edit, delete, view).
-The component can be placed on an Account record and have an online search.
+The component can be placed on an Account record and have an online search.</br>
 -Aura component which can be placed on any record page and displays the current weather in the city entered in the search line.
-Works using free API openweathermap.org
+Works using free API openweathermap.org</br>
 I also reproduced the material from the trailhead, making my own additions and watching how it would affect the result.